The 8th International Seminar on Tropical Animal Production (ISTAP) |23-25 September 2019.

-- To provide a perspective and insight into tropical livestock production systems and sustainable local resources management contribution in food sovereignty,
+- To provide a perspective and insight into tropical livestock production systems and sustainable local resources management,

 - To discuss the way of how to achieve a sustainable tropical resources management in increasing livestock production in the tropics,

 - To provide a forum in order to exchange information and ideas on livestock production systems in the tropics and its related problems.